← Table of Contents Chapter 3 · 11 min read

 I closed my eyes.

 The sleeping mind stirred.
-Not the desperate grasping I’d felt in crisis, not the wild surge of power that came with fear or fury.
-Just a quiet opening, like a door swinging wide on well-oiled hinges.
+Not the desperate grasping I’d felt in crisis.
+Just a quiet unlatching.

-The wind in the Admissions chamber was old.
+The wind in the chamber was old.
 It moved in slow currents, shaped by the curved walls, channeled by the high windows.
-It carried dust from the stones, warmth from the bodies of the Masters, the faint salt-and-iron scent of my own nervous sweat.
+It carried dust from the stones, warmth from the bodies of the Masters.

-But beneath those surface currents, there was something else.
-A deeper movement.
-A breath that seemed to come from the building itself—from the stone foundations, from the earth beneath, from somewhere far below where the University’s roots touched something ancient and vast.
+Beneath those surface currents, a deeper movement.
+A breath from the building itself, from the stone foundations, from somewhere far below where the University’s roots touched something ancient and vast.

 “The wind remembers,” I said.
 “This building was built on a foundation older than the University.
-The air that moves through these walls has been circulating for centuries—the same air, recycled, filtered through stone and time.
-It carries the memory of every question asked in this room.
-Every answer given.
-Every truth and every lie.”
+The air has been circulating for centuries, filtered through stone and time.
+It carries the memory of every question asked in this room.”

 I opened my eyes.

 “Right now, the wind is uneasy.
-It’s moving in patterns that don’t match the architecture—pushing against the walls instead of following them.
+It’s pushing against the walls instead of following them.
 Something is disturbing it.
-Something beneath us, or behind us, or in a place that doesn’t have a direction.”
+Something beneath us, or in a place that doesn’t have a direction.”

 Elodin’s face was unreadable.
-Then he sat back, and something in his expression closed, like a book being shut.
+Then he sat back, and something in his expression closed.

 “Master Hemme.”
-Lorren’s voice was quiet, but it cut through the lingering tension like a knife through silk.
-“Is there a specific academic concern you wish to raise regarding Re’lar Kvothe’s status, or are we merely engaging in speculation?”
+Lorren’s voice was quiet, but it parted the tension cleanly.
+“Is there a specific academic concern you wish to raise, or are we merely engaging in speculation?”

-“The consequence,” Kilvin interrupted, “is that Re’lar Kvothe will be required to demonstrate his continued competence in all relevant disciplines.
-If he has fallen behind, he will be reduced in rank.
-If he has maintained his skills, he will continue his studies.”
+“The consequence,” Kilvin interrupted, “is that Re’lar Kvothe will demonstrate his continued competence.
+If he has fallen behind, he will be reduced in rank.”
 The Artificer’s accent thickened slightly.
-“This is the standard procedure.
+“This is standard procedure.
 There is no need to invent new torments.”

-But Hemme wasn’t finished.
 “And what of the reports from Vintas?
-The documented evidence of reckless behavior?
-Of consorting with nobility, of involvement in military actions without authorization—”
+The evidence of reckless behavior?”

 As I left the Masters’ Hall, I found Manet waiting in the corridor.

 “I’d heard you were back.”
-He fell into step beside me, ignoring the glare of a student whose place in line he’d usurped earlier.
+He fell into step beside me.
 “You look different.
 Older.
 And you’re standing like a soldier.”

 “I spent time with the Adem.”